 - complete the 'changes' section on your paper counterpart, sign and date it

-- send both parts of your driving licence - photocard and counterpart document to:
+- send both parts of your driving licence - photocard and counterpart document to the address below.

 When changing your name with or without a change of address you’ll need to:

-- complete a DL1 'application for a driving licence' available from main Post Office® branches, local vehicle licensing offices or MOT centres
+- complete a DL1 'application for a driving licence' available from main Post Office® branches or MOT test centres

 - provide original identity documents confirming your new name